miziomon/awesome-wordpress/README.md

 #### Performance

 * [WP-Optimize](https://it.wordpress.org/plugins/wp-optimize/) - Simple but effective plugin allows you to extensively clean up your WordPress database and optimize it without doing manual queries.
+* [P3](https://it.wordpress.org/plugins/p3-profiler/) - This plugin creates a profile of your WordPress site's plugins' performance by measuring their impact on your site's load time.
+Often times, WordPress sites load slowly because of poorly configured plugins or because there are so many of them.
+By using the P3 plugin, you can narrow down anything causing slowness on your site.

 #### E-commerce